Pfc. Leon Foster Atha

 | Pfc.
 Leon

-Foster Atha was born on May 20, 1916, in
+Foster Atha was born on May 20, 1916, in Monterey,

 Kentucky.
-He was the son of
+He was the son of Kelly B.

-Kelly B. Atha & Amanda Fitzgerald-Atha and
+Atha & Amanda Fitzgerald-Atha and raised at

-the 1940 census, his occupation was listed as
+siblings.
+In the 1940 census, his occupation

 In September 1941, Leon took part in maneuvers